|

 Color/Appearance: Heartwood tends to be a pale yellow, with the sapwood not clearly differentiated from the heartwood.
 Colors darken slightly with age.
+Can be prone to fungal staining if not dried properly.
+Interlocked grain can give a ribbon-stripe appearance on quartersawn surfaces similar to satinwoods and sometimes compared to primavera.

-Workability: Generally easy to work, though the interlocked grain can cause some rough surfaces in some machining operations.
+Workability: Generally easy to work, though interlocked grain can cause some rough surfaces in some machining operations.
 Carves, stains, glues, and finishes well.

 Odor: Has a strongly unpleasant odor when green, which mostly disappears once dried.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Obeche has been reported as a sensitizer.
+Allergies/Toxicity: Although severe reactions are quite uncommon, obeche has been reported as a sensitizer.
 Usually most common reactions simply include eye, skin, and respiratory irritation, as well as runny nose, sneezing, hives, and asthma-like symptoms.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Lumber is sometimes available, though it’s primarily exported as veneer or plywood.
 Obeche is relatively inexpensive for an imported hardwood.

 Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.
+Obeche is also grown on plantations within its natural range.

 I was looking for the name of the wood in a sauna once – and I found it on your site.
 Kudos; bookmarked for future reference